 To recap, these building blocks form the blueprint of my portfolio model:

-- 2 additional returns through factors
+- 2 Adding returns through well-researched factors